zhangxin00/zhangxin00.github.io/_pages/about.md

  -->

 ### News!
 - [2026/03] Two papers, "TIDE" and "TimeGaps", have been accepted by ISCA 2026.
-Careful readers may notice several Easter eggs that connect to SegScope (HPCA 2024) ^_^
+Careful readers may notice several Easter eggs that link back to SegScope (HPCA 2024) ^_^
 - [2026/01] Our briefing application has been accepted by Black Hat Asia 2026.
 See you in Singapore!
 - [2025/10] My visit at NUS has come to an end.
 I’m deeply grateful for all the experiences, collaborations, and friendships that made this journey unforgettable.
 - [2025/09] Our paper "MUXLeak: Exploiting Multiplexers as a Power Side Channel against Multi-tenant FPGAs" has been published in TCAD.